 |The diminutive T.J. joins the crew.|

 After the DuMont run, Merlin decided he wanted to leave the show to avoid being typecast as a space cadet for the rest of his career.
 For the final NBC run he was replaced by Jack Grimes as T.J.
 Thistle; a cowardly cadet who tended to have a chip on his shoulder because of his short stature.
-The NBC run, sponsored by Kraft, featured a significant reduction to the already miniscule budget, further limiting the amount of sets used and resulting in the removal of Jackson Beck as the long-serving narrator.
+The NBC run, sponsored by Kraft, featured a significant reduction to the already miniscule budget, further limiting the number of sets used and resulting in the removal of Jackson Beck as the long-serving narrator.
 When its popularity did finally begin to wane, the show was ultimately cancelled; however, it was strongly considered as late as 1957 to bring the show back to the airwaves.

 |One of the newspaper strips.|

 The show’s popularity led to a wealth of merchandising and spin-off opportunities.
 A comic strip ran from September 9, 1951 to September 6, 1953 drawn by Ray Bailey and primarily written by Paul S. Newman.
-Grosset & Dunlap, for whom Greene worked as an editor, published a series of 8 juvenile novels written by the pseudonym Carey Rockwell (believed to have been Greene himself).
+Grosset & Dunlap, for whom Greene worked as an editor, published a series of 8 juvenile novels written by Carey Rockwell (believed to be the pseudonym of Greene himself).
 The books generally featured a lot of inconsistencies when compared to the television show, however Ley also served as scientific advisor for them.
 Saalfield Publishing Co. released a coloring book in 1952, and Wonder Books published a children’s book in 1953 called Tom Corbett’s Wonder Book of Space.
 From January 1 to June 26, 1952, a radio program aired adapting television episodes into a half-hour show twice a week with the cast reprising their roles.
 An album featuring several songs from the series was released by Golden Sound Records in 1951, as well as a recorded adventure in 1952 from Little Nipper Junior Records.

 |The cover to Dell's Tom Corbett #9.|

 Dell Comics began publishing comics based on the show in 1952.
 The first three adventures were featured in Dell’s tryout book for potential new series, 4-Color, in #’s 378, 400 & 421.
-Satisfied with audience reaction, Dell spun-off the series into its own title beginning with #4 and in an issue of March of Comics with issue #102.
+Satisfied with audience reaction, Dell spun-off the series into its own title beginning with #4 and in an issue of Boys and Girls’ March of Comics with issue #102.
 As the show tapered off, Dell cancelled the title with #11 in 1954.
 Prize Comics took up the license in 1955 and published three more issues.
 In 1990, Eternity Comics reprinted the Dell/Prize comics as The Original Tom Corbett, Space Cadet, along with two of their own 4-issue limited series in a manga style.
 The Dell/Prize books were reprinted again in 2017 by PS Artbooks as part of their Pre-Code Classics series.
 Bluewater Productions (now Tidalwave Productions) went on to publish a new 4-issue series in 2009.
 Bluewater also partnered with The Colonial Radio Theatre on the Air to produce a dramatic radio version of their series.

 |One of the View-Master slide images.|

 Space Cadet Identification Badges and miniature spacemen, and a Strato-Treasure Hunt Game were made available with purchase of Red Goose Emery Oxford Shoes; one of the show’s sponsors.
 The spacemen were also available with John C. Roberts Shoes.
 During Kellogg’s sponsorship, a membership kit was offered through their Corn Flakes brand.
 They also rebranded their cereal Pep into Pep: The Solar Cereal, which featured cardboard cutouts of space cadet gear and a premium giveaway of goggles.
 When Kraft took over sponsorship, a Space Cadet Membership Kit was offered for .25 cents and a Kraft tab or wrapper.
-Among other merchandise was various tin and plastic toys were made by Marx, including a pistol and playsets; metal lunchboxes made by Aladdin; a plastic space helmet from Plasti-Cole Products, Inc.; a costume from Yankiboy Play Clothes; a three-reel View-Master set; and more.
+Among other merchandise was various tin and plastic toys made by Marx, including a pistol and playsets; metal lunchboxes made by Aladdin; a plastic space helmet from Plasti-Cole Products, Inc.; a costume from Yankiboy Play Clothes; a three-reel View-Master set; and more.

 Tom Corbett had a lasting impression on science-fiction, as well as introduced the terms “space cadet” and “blastoff” into the lexicon that would become closely associated with the genre.
 Following the conclusion of the series, Rockhill came under possession of the IRS for failure to pay taxes.
-Direct Recordings, Inc., ended up purchasing Rockhill’s property from the IRS, including the rights to Tom Corbett.
+Direct Recordings, Inc. ended up purchasing Rockhill’s property from the IRS, including the rights to Tom Corbett.
 The remaining artifacts from the show retained by Wolfe were donated to the University of Southern California.
 In 1984, Greene gave his personal kinescopes of the show to nostalgia merchant Wade Williams, who also possessed a number of the half-hour, 15-minute and radio shows.
 In 1993, Thomas, Markim and Merlin were reunited to perform one of the old episodes as a radio broadcast for Friends of Old Time Radio.
 Thomas, who viewed the Corbett role as the role of a lifetime, requested to be buried in his space cadet uniform upon his death in 2006.